fluxusfrequency/blog/testing-flux-applications.md

 ### Stores

 In my own Flux projects, I have tried to keep the external API of `stores` as "dumb" as possible.
-They are basically just containers for business objects that expose an interface for other objects to subscribe to change events.
+They are meant to be simple repositories for business objects that expose an interface for other objects to subscribe to change events.
 I typically define methods named `emitChange`, `addChangeListener`, and `removeEventListener` for each store.

 Despite their relatively simple API, it is vitally important to test your `stores`.
 They're usually the place where the business logic lives.
 Plus, they're responsible for loading data from the server into the client-side app.
 For these reasons, we want to make sure they work properly.
-Here are a couple of things that can be helpful.
+Here are a couple of tricks that can be helpful.

 #### Using Internals

-One nice way to hide the implementation a store uses to fetch its data is to wrap it in an `internals` object.
-Here's what that looks like:
+Given that `stores` are only supposed to accept data through the callback they register with the `dispatcher`, it can be tricky to send mocked data into them while testing.
+Facebook has one suggested way of doing it [with Jest](https://facebook.github.io/react/blog/2014/09/24/testing-flux-applications.html#testing-stores), or you can try [this approach](http://bensmithett.com/testing-flux-stores-without-jest/) with Mocha or Jasmine.
+Alternatively, another nice way to hide the implementation a store uses to fetch its data is to wrap the fetch implementation in an `internals` object and test that instead.
+Here's what it looks like:

 ```javascript
 import _ from 'lodash';